 A birdcall is typically a note – like a chirp or a squawk – uttered by a bird for the purpose of contact or alarm.
 Micheal explains that all birds of the same species are born knowing how to make, to say things like – “Hey!
 I’m over here! or Danger!”

 And, a birdsong is the musical vocalizations or the morning music typically uttered by male songbirds.
 Birdsong is longer than birdcall and has more complex pattern of notes.
 Though male songbirds usually sing, many females can carry a tune, too.
 Also, most young birds learn to sing from an adult.

 Males might sing to attract a mate, but mostly because morning happens to be the best time to warn other males to back off their territory and away from their partners.
 “So as lovely as their songs might sound to us, the message isn’t always so sweet,” says Micheal.

-We hear bird calls at any time of year, but we are more likely to hear birdsong in the Spring.
-During this season, songs are louder and more frequent during the wee hours of the morning.
-This phenomenon is known as the dawn chorus – done particularly during breeding season, and scientists think it has to do with clarity of the sound.
+Most songbirds will chirp and chitter all year long, but in the spring, they bring out their loudest and prettiest songs during the wee hours in the morning.
+Scientists call this phenomenon the dawn chorus – happens particularly during the breeding season, and they think it has to do with clarity of the sound.